Community engagement and research guiding a multicultural center in North Fort Collins

-In Fall 2024, IBE, La Familia, Mi Voz, and the URA worked together to re-engage the community and potential partners.
+Our Approach: In 2018, IBE and La Familia heard a strong call to bring a Hispanic-friendly community center into the area.
+In response, the URA initiated negotiations to purchase the property of a former Albertsons grocery store and began due diligence to assess its feasibility to serve as the site for the proposed community center.
+In Fall 2024, IBE, La Familia, Mi Voz, and the URA re-engaged the community and potential partners to understand their needs and desires for such a center.
 IBE created and synthesized a bilingual (English/Spanish) online community questionnaire that Mi Voz distributed.
 IBE facilitated a partnering workshop with potential organizational collaborators to gather inspirations, aspirations, and concerns about the potential community center.
 IBE also conducted interviews with leaders of three existing community centers across the country to better understand the governance structures and funding mechanisms of similar projects.
-Using learnings from the research and community, IBE led the team in creating a preliminary business plan for the future community center.
+Driven by learnings from the community and IBE’s research, IBE led the team in creating a preliminary business plan for the future community center.

 Fort Collins Mural by Armando Silva